DanteAlighierin/DanteAlighierin/README.md

 ## Mirrors

-- [MDK](https://github.com/DanteAlighierin/GNU-MDK) - GNU MIX Development KIT (MDK)
+- [MDK](https://github.com/DanteAlighierin/GNU-MDK) - GNU MIX Development KIT (MDK).
+Right now unmantained
 - [foot](https://github.com/DanteAlighierin/foot) - fast, lightweight and minimalistic Wayland terminal emulator

 ## Linux and configs
-Among other things, I am a Linux user with more than 3 years of experience.
+Among other things, I am a Linux user with more than 6 years of experience.
-I use Void Linux as a distribution, and swayWM as a window manager.
+I use Void Linux(laptop) and Ubuntu(desktop) as a distribution, and swayWM as a window manager.
 I use about default configs a little tweaking to fit my needs.
 If someone needs a convenient working environment, you can use my configs without any problems.

 - [dotfiles](https://github.com/DanteAlighierin/Dante-dots)

+- Unfort, I'm temporary switched to Windows 10 (sic!)